AlbertStjarne/fizzbuzz_js/readme.md

 Question 4.
 In your README to the best of your knowledge please explain why we are moving (number % 5 === 0) to the top?
 -

+Question 5.
+In your README to the best of your knowledge please explain the difference between feature and unit test
+- Feature tests are to test what the user see, eg buttons, dropdown, result for a scenario.
+- Unit tests are to test the actual code, that the logic is correct and to minimize the number of bugs.